How to use Firebird with Python?

 The package is free, covered by a permissive BSD-style license that both commercial and noncommercial users should find agreeable.

 Due to the death of David Rushby, the creator of kinterbasdb, the project was dormant for some time.
 Since the Firebird project uses Python internally for Q&A, Pavel Cisar started a fork which will bring the driver up-to-date with latest Firebird versions.
-This fork is developed as a subproject of the Firebird project and it will not support InterBase anymore (at least, nothing will be done to ensure InterBase compatibility).
+This fork is developed as a subproject of the Firebird project and it does not support InterBase anymore.
 Reasons for all this can be found here:

 If you have problems running KinterbasDB with Firebird 2.1, please try with this new __init__.py: